The WHO Pandemic Treaty

 Many people don’t know that the World Health Organization has been working on a legally binding international treaty designed to prepare the world for the next pandemic.
 There has been very little media coverage and public discussion around this monumental treaty which, once ratified, would direct the public health decisions and responses of all signatory countries.
 It’s vital that Canadians are aware of these global negotiations and the potential far-reaching implications for our own domestic health care responses in the future.

 The World Health Organization (WHO) is a UN agency that was formed in 1948 for “the attainment by all peoples of the highest possible level of health” with 55 member states initially coming together and pooling their resources to combat epidemics such as malaria, Ebola, smallpox, and other serious infectious diseases harming those largely in the developing world.

-The WHO has 194 members today and its stated aim is to “coordinate the world’s response to health emergencies, promote well-being, prevent disease and expand access to health care.
+The WHO has 194 member states today and its stated aim is to “coordinate the world’s response to health emergencies, promote well-being, prevent disease and expand access to health care.
 By connecting nations, people and partners to scientific evidence they can rely on, we strive to give everyone an equal chance at a safe and healthy life.”

 Governance of the WHO is through the World Health Assembly (WHA), which is composed of all member states and meets yearly to approve policies, the budget and elect the director-general, who serves for a five-year term.